emmet-murphy/balor/readme.md

 The "graph_compiler" folder contains all of the code for converting c++ code to graph representations, encoded them in the DOT graph description language from the Graphviz project.
 To compile it, you will need to first build [ROSE](https://github.com/rose-compiler/rose) [0.11.145.3](https://github.com/rose-compiler/rose/commit/102bc598b74b00a657510f763dabbfb18ed8bdb9) with [Boost](https://www.boost.org/) 1.67.0.

 Once built, the wrapper script run_graph_compiler.py allows quick use of the compiler without specifying individual settings.

-We are planning to provide a VM with the graph compiler pre-built for those who would like to experiment with it, and it will be available shortly.